connor-lab/vapor/README.md

     0.9782480893592005  191190.0    1701    112.39858906525573  1000    >cds:ADO12563 A/Chile/3935/2009 2009/07/07 HA H1N1 Human

-Where the tab-delimited fields correspond to: percentage of matching bases; total score; query length; mean score; number of reads surviving culling; query description
+Where the tab-delimited fields correspond to: approximate fraction of query bases found in reads; total score; query length; mean score; number of reads surviving culling; query description